Chapter 15: The Voice

 and walking the perimeter, someone sent Aldridge and members of his

-squad to check out one of those dangerous ox cart trails.
-That's when
+squad to investigate one of those treacherous ox cart trails.
+That's

-trouble found him.
-His fire team had walked only a little way down the
+when trouble found him.
+His fire team had walked only a little way down

-trail when they surprised some sappers assigned by Triet to keep an eye
+the trail when they surprised some sappers assigned by Triet to keep an

-on us Americans.
-When the firefight ended, David Aldridge had earned his
+eye on the American forces.
+When the firefight ended, David Aldridge had

-C.I.B. and lost his newfound buddy, Guy Clinger.
-This event happened all
+earned his C.I.B. and lost his newfound buddy, Guy Clinger.
+This event

-initiative to enforce an order for us to stay off trails.
-Again, we
+unilaterally took the initiative to enforce an order for us to stay off

-crossed trails, we walked beside trails, and we ambushed trails, but we
+trails.
+Again, we crossed trails, walked beside them, and ambushed them,

-never walked on trails.
+but we never walked on them.
 I was now leading my squad alongside a

 well-traveled ox cart trail, which skirted the bamboo ticket to my left.